Hayatullah Khan (journalist): Career

 Hayatullah Khan was a journalist for the Urdu-language daily Ausaf and his work was distributed through the European Pressphoto Agency.
 He took 14 hours of videotape for the PBS Frontline documentary Return of The Taliban (2002).
 He also worked as a fixer for foreign journalists, and according to Eliza Griswold, he could charge high fees because of the dangers in Waziristan and his strong work ethic and experience.

-On 7 August 2001, the Committee to Protect Journalists wrote a letter to the Pakistan's President Gen. Pervez Musharraf after Hayatullah Khan had gone into hiding when the government threatened him with arrest because of his reports about skirmishes among tribes in Waziristan region.
+On 7 August 2001, the Committee to Protect Journalists wrote a letter to the Pakistan military dictator, Gen. Pervez Musharraf, after Hayatullah Khan had gone into hiding when the government threatened him with arrest because of his reports about skirmishes among tribes in the Waziristan region.

 Death

 His dead body was discovered in June 2006, six months after he had been kidnapped by five unidentified gunmen on 5 December 2005, which his brother Haseenullah had witnessed.

-According to the Daily Times one of the mysteries surrounding his death was that his kidnappers had kept him alive for all the months his whereabouts were unknown.
+According to Daily Times, one of the mysteries surrounding his death was that his kidnappers had kept him alive for all the months his whereabouts were unknown.

 Just days before his kidnapping, the Pakistani authorities had said an al-Qaeda commander they named as Abu Hamza Rabia had been killed with four others in a blast at an alleged militant hideout in North Waziristan.
 The official version was that bomb-making materials had exploded by accident, but locals said the men were killed by a missile fired from an unmanned US drone.
 However, Khan took photographs of what appeared to be pieces of a US Hellfire missile at the scene.
 The pictures provoked angry protests in Pakistan at the infringement of Pakistani territory by US forces.
 While both the authorities and local militant groups denied any involvement in his killing, allegations persisted that Pakistan intelligence agencies were involved.

 On 17 November 2007, Hayatullah's widow was murdered by a bomb that was detonated outside her home.
 Preliminary evidence indicates she was the target of the attack.

-According to the Daily Times she been interview, that her husband had warned her "something" might happen to him, and had named individuals who would know why he had been killed.
+According to Daily Times, she had stated in an interview that her husband had warned her "something" might happen to him, and had named individuals who would know why he had been killed.

 Her death left their five young children orphaned.

-Umar Cheema, writing for the Committee to Protect Journalists observed that while a judicial inquiry was conducted, it was never made public, and no police investigation ever took place.
+Investigative journalist Umar Cheema, writing for the Committee to Protect Journalists, observed that while a judicial inquiry was conducted, it was never made public, and no police investigation ever took place.